Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: Conclusions

-In this paper, we present \scmacro{}, a novel replication solution for transactional geo-replicated distributed databases. \scmacro{} leverages the benefits of Optimistic Concurrency Control (OCC) execution for scalable parallelism across nodes, combined with a novel, highly concurrent, and fault-tolerant replication protocol.
+In this paper, we present \scmacro{}, a novel distributed concurrency control protocol for transactional geo-replicated distributed databases. \scmacro{} leverages the benefits of optimistic execution for scalable parallelism across nodes, combined with a novel, highly concurrent, and fault-tolerant replication protocol.
 Deterministic re-execution is used to ensure that transaction aborts are minimized without requiring additional coordination among replicas.
 Our experimental results show that \scmacro{} outperforms state-of-the-art solutions, particularly in high-latency and high-replication-factor scenarios.

+\begin{acks} This work was in part supported by NSERC and ORF.
+Generative AI tools such as ChatGPT were used to assist in the writing and editing of this paper. \end{acks}